crzysan/ansible.play.clearml/README.md

 # Deploy Clearml server and agent on AWS

-This playbook will create aws resources that will be used
+This playbook will create aws resources that will be used to deploy clearml server and agents

 ## prerequisites